 Hotel Points Redemption Value Calculator

-Understand what your hotel points are really worth
+Understand what a hotel points redemption is really worth

 Start by entering the Cash Rate per Night.
 This should be the amount you would actually pay for the room if you booked it with money rather than points.
 If possible, use a figure that includes taxes and unavoidable charges, because that gives a more realistic comparison.
 Next, enter the Points Required per Night, which is the number of loyalty points the hotel program charges for one night of the stay.